 Patience also means being willing to walk away.
 You'll find this is a huge asset in helping you get the things you want at the best prices.

-Not that you want to run around tell people you're a “senior” but if it puts money in your pocket, who cares what word it is?
+Not that you want to run around telling people you're a “senior” but if it puts money in your pocket, who cares what word it is?
 Don’t be shy about asking for senior discounts.
-If you were under 18 you certainly wouldn’t hesitate to ask for the student discount.
+If you were under 18, you certainly wouldn’t hesitate to ask for the student discount.
 Be brazen and bold about asking.
 Use your life experience to your advantage, and save yourself some money.

 Use your experienced age to save money using Senior Discounts, Bargains, and Benefits as often as practical.